Getting your child ready to engage in the PDSB Online Learning

 More devices will soon be available for

-PDSB Online School students who need them.
+PDSB Online Learning students who need them.
 If you require a device, please speak with your teacher in the

-PDSB Online School or your Principal at your home school.
+PDSB Online Learning or your Principal at your home school.

 When students return to school for the full delivery model, they will be required to return Board-loaned devices, unless informed otherwise.